hyung-hwan/hawk/README.md

 - str::split - equivalent to split
 - str::sub - equivalent to sub
 - str::substr - equivalent to substr
+- str::tobase64 - encode data to a base64 byte string
 - str::tocharcode - get the numeric value of the first character
 - str::tohex
 - str::tolower - equivalent to tolower